 Each year, with the Northern Lights dazzling up high above Iceland, thousands of tourists will embark on a once in a lifetime trip to the country, in the hopes of seeing the lights for themselves.
 The Northern Lights are one of Iceland’s claims to fame and in the vast wilderness, well away from the lights of Reykjavik, the annual display of lights is truly magnificent.

-Words don’t do the famous Iceland Northern Lights Tour much justice.
-But a trip to see the Northern Lights in Iceland will fulfil all of your wildest daydreams about this atmospheric light show.
+Words don’t do this famous trip much justice.
+But our Reykjavik Northern Lights Tour in Iceland will fulfill all of your wildest daydreams about this atmospheric light show.

-This luminous Iceland Northern Lights tour, takes you on a search of the Northern Lights, otherwise known as the Aurora Borealis.
+This tour takes you on a search of the Northern Lights, otherwise known as the Aurora Borealis.
 It can be viewed in many of the Northern European nations, those bordering or closest to the Arctic.
 Colliding electrically charged sun particles entering the atmosphere result in the lights being spotted in the northern hemisphere, although there are also southern lights.

 The Aurora Borealis appears in all kinds of bright colours.
 Green (or a pale green/yellow) is the most commonly seen colour, however, those lucky enough to be in Iceland at the right time of the year will also see pink, red, blue, and even orange lights.
 There are many factors that contribute to the colour of the lights, and you never quite know what colour lights you’ll see.